Meet the Coalition

 We are clergy and laypeople from diverse faith backgrounds, working together to empower faith communities to advocate and educate around climate justice.
 We provide presentations, outreach, and educational materials.

-We are building our coalition, and new members are always welcome to join us!
+We are building our coalition, and new members from all faiths are always welcome to join us!
+To have you or your organization join ICEJ, please email us.

 Phil Petrie